LearnersGuild/learnathon/README.md

 When you start the Enrollment Game, your facilitator will provide a link to the Feedback Log.

-It will cover similar information to the list of [essential skills](#essential-skills)
+It will cover similar information to the list of [essential skills](#essential-skills).

 ### Prep Tutorials